yufeizhao/yufeizhao.github.io/a34/index.md

 ## Course description

-18.A34 is a freshman advising seminar on mathematical problem solving.
-It is intended for students who enjoy solving challenging mathematical problems and who are interested in learning various techniques and background information useful for problem solving.
+18.A34 is a seminar intended for students who enjoy solving challenging mathematical problems and who are interested in learning various techniques and background information useful for problem solving.
 Much (but not all) of the seminar will be geared toward preparing for the Putnam Competition.

 **[William Lowell Putnam Mathematics Competition](http://math.scu.edu/putnam/):** The Putnam Competition is an annual mathematics contest for undergraduates in the USA and Canada.
 This year it will be held Saturday, December 1, 2018.